 One of the main reasons they’re illegal for daily use is because their smooth surface makes them slippery and dangerous in wet conditions.

 Race tyres may not seem so slick if you start aquaplaning during a flash flood on a highway, or on a roundabout following a storm.
 There are tyre safety standards for a reason, and that is to protect people from unnecessary risks.

 Watching the Formula 1 is always exhilarating, but the recent Belgian Grand Prix saw the tragic death of a 22-year old F2 driver.
 We’re not suggesting the tyres caused the accident.
 But it’s a reminder that racing is a professional sport and drivers are elite athletes surrounded by experienced teams and world-class equipment.

 You may have noticed how frequently tyres get changed during F1 and other pro races.
 This is because wheels are matched to track and weather conditions.
 Crews monitor these closely and replace tyres when conditions change.

-We’d love to emulate our home-grown heroes like Daniel Ricciardo, but if you can only afford the tyres not the crew that goes with it – leave the slicks to the experts.
-It’s okay to use slicks and semi-slicks on a racetrack, but if you’re burning rubber in Marrickville not Monaco, you don’t want to break the law and put your life and other people’s lives at risk.
+We’d love to emulate our home-grown heroes like Daniel Ricciardo… But if you can only afford the tyres, not the crew that goes with it – leave the slicks to the experts.
+It’s okay to use slicks and semi-slicks on a racetrack not burning rubber in Marrickville.
+You don’t want to break the law and put your life and other people’s lives at risk.

 If you’ve just splashed out on a sweet new set of slicks that you now know is potentially dangerous on the road: don’t sweat it.
 It’s as simple as changing over any other set of tyres that’s gotten too low on tread.
 Recycle your slicks (and other bald tyres) the responsible way at BSV.
 At the same time, have a chat to Australia’s tyre recycling experts about the best tyres to use for a maximum road workout in a safe – and legal – way!